Pidgeot/python-lnp/readme.txt

 Modifying the source code
 =========================
 PyLNP is licensed under the ISC license (see COPYING.txt), which essentially allows you to modify and distribute changes as you see fit.
+(This only applies to the launcher.
+Any bundled utilities, graphics packs, etc. have their own licenses; refer to those projects separately.)

 If you're going to modify the source code, it can be very useful to keep your code in a different directory than normal; unfortunately, this also prevents you from executing lnp.pyw directly, since it expects to find the files in the same directory.